-- Arrange 14 mini cupcake liners on a small baking sheet.
+Arrange 14 (amount as original recipe is written // adjust if altering batch size)mini cupcake liners on a small baking sheet.
 Set aside.

-- Taste and adjust flavor as needed.
-I added about 3 Tablespoons agave total and a pinch more salt, but it’s completely up to how sweet you prefer your chocolate.
+Taste and adjust flavor as needed.
+I added about 3 Tablespoons agave total and a pinch more salt (amounts as original recipe is written // adjust if altering batch size), but it’s completely up to how sweet you prefer your chocolate.

-- Carefully pour chocolate into 12-14 mini cupcake liners* (or 7 large cupcake liners) and top with more sea salt or cacao nibs (optional).
+Carefully pour chocolate into 12-14 mini cupcake liners* (or 7 large cupcake liners // amount as original recipe is written // adjust if altering batch size) and top with more sea salt or cacao nibs (optional).

 *I tested this chocolate with both raw cacao and cocoa powder and found them both to be delicious!
 The raw cacao tastes a bit more bitter, while the cocoa was a little less stark and had a more familiar taste on the palette.
 Cacao wins in health benefits, but cocoa powder wins in taste for me.

 *To keep this chocolate raw, use cacao powder and this method (water bath).

 *If you don’t have mini cupcake liners, lay parchment paper down on a baking sheet and spread the chocolate into an even layer.
 Once set, break into bark, or cut into bars (like this).

 *If you’re afraid to try cocoa butter, don’t be!
 It’s so versatile and I use it to make chocolate all the time.
 I also love it in vegan cheesecake, as well as homemade beauty products.
 Definitely worth it if you’re a chocolate fan!

 *Recipe adapted from my Double Chocolate Raw Macaroons.